Meeting with Baptiste Guinaudeau

 What was the pivotal vintage in the history of the property?

 The pivotal vintage was 1987.
 At that time, the benchmark vintage was 1982 (as were 1947, 1971, or 1964), but the worst vintage that they did not want to repeat, the 1984, was also in the cellar.
-From the spring of 1987, all the signals were red with a sluggish and very uneven flowering… To avoid repeating the 1984 experience, they had to intervene in the vineyards with green harvesting and sorting, which was contrary to the peasant spirit of not wasting anything.
+From the spring of 1987, there were a lot of red flags, with a sluggish and very uneven flowering… To avoid repeating the 1984 experience, they had to intervene in the vineyards with green harvesting and sorting, which was contrary to the local spirit of not wasting anything.

 That year, Les Pensées de Lafleur was created to help Lafleur position itself where it should be.
 My parents pushed the message even further by not producing any Grand Vin de Lafleur that vintage.